PoisotLab/ms_metaweb_transfer/manuscript.md

 statistic [@Youden1950IndRat]; the resulting cutoff was 0.22, and gave an accuracy above 0.99.

-The left and right subspaces for the European metaweb, accompanied by the threshold, represent the knowledge we seek to transfer.
+The left and right subspaces for the European metaweb, accompanied by the *"inference?"* threshold, represent the knowledge we seek to transfer.
 In the next section, we explain how we rely on phylogenetic similarity to do so.

-## Transfer learning through phylogenetic relatedness
+## Step 2: Transfer learning through phylogenetic relatedness

 In order to transfer the knowledge from the European metaweb to the Canadian species pool, we performed ancestral character estimation using a Brownian